 Substitute payments.
 If you must make any payments in cash or property after your spouse's death as a substitute for continuing otherwise qualifying payments, the otherwise qualifying payments are not alimony.
-Substitute payments can also include, depending on the facts and circumstances, payments to the extent they increase in amount or begin or accelerate as a result of your spouse's death.
+To the extent any payments are to increase in amount or begin or accelerate as a result of your spouse's death, the payment may be treated as a substitute for continuing the otherwise qualifying payments.